joelparkerhenderson/social-network-plan/README.md

 ### Abstract

-Social networks such as Facebook and Twitter enable people to connect with each other, share messages, and publish media.

 We believe social networks have significant benefits for people and society.
-However, we also believe that the big social networks suffer from major problems: data breaches, fake accounts, poor accountability, rife advertising, and restricted rights; these problems harm people and society.

-We propose a social network plan that is not-for-profit (NFP), uses free/libre open source (FLOSS), and aims for social good.
+However, the big social networks suffer from major problems: data breaches, fake accounts, poor accountability, rife advertising, and restricted rights; these problems harm people and society.
+We propose a social network plan that aims for social good, as a not-for-profit (NFP), using free/libre open source (FLOSS).

 ### Feedback

 We welcome feedback, suggestions, and constructive criticism.
-This is a work in progress and will improve as we learn.

 Email joel@joelparkerhenderson.com, tweet [@joel_henderson](https://twitter.com/joel_henderson), or comment in our [issues](https://github.com/joelparkerhenderson/social_network_plan/issues).

+### Work in progress

+This social network plan is a work in progress.

+We will improve the plan as we learn more.

-### About this document
+## About this document

-We want this document to be a friendly introduction, rather than a reference, or manifesto, or specification.
+### Goals

 We want to explore the viability of new social network for social good.

 We want to explore the purpose i.e. why do this, and the pragmatics i.e. how to do this.

+### Scope

+We want this to be a friendly introduction that invites discussion.

+We do not want this to be a reference, or manifesto, or specification.

+### Style

 We use quotations with light editing for content, context, readability, consistency, and anonymity.

-## Baseline
+## Context

-### Social context
+### Broad context

 We are looking at the biggest social networks such as [Facebook](https://facebook.com) and [Twitter](https://twitter.com).

-We like websites that use technology for social common good such as [Wikipedia](https://wikipedia.org) and [Craigslist](https://craigslist.org).
+We like websites that use technology for social good such as [Wikipedia](https://wikipedia.org) and [Craigslist](https://craigslist.org).

 ### Advocacy context

-We look to freedom foundations such as
+We look to foundations such as
 [Electronic Frontier Foundation (EFF)](http://eff.org/) and [Free Software Foundation (FSF)](http://fsf.org).